 Wildlife at Kulala Desert Lodge

-On Kulala Wilderness Reserve, desert-adapted wildlife includes ostrich, springbok, gemsbok, spotted hyaena and the occasional brown hyaena.
+Desert-adapted wildlife to be seen on the Kulala Wilderness Reserve includes ostrich, springbok, gemsbok, spotted hyaena and the occasional brown hyaena.
 Smaller creatures such as bat-eared fox, black-backed jackal, porcupine, Cape fox and aardwolf can also be seen.
-One bird, the aptly-named dune lark, has its entire global distribution limited to the area.
+One bird, the aptly named dune lark, has its entire global distribution limited to the area.
 A surprisingly diverse array of insects, reptiles and rodents make their home around Kulala Desert Lodge.
-At dusk the call of barking geckoes resonate around you, and walks reveal the smaller creatures - the buck-spoor spider with its multi-entrance burrow or that ambush specialist, the antlion, to name but a few.
+At dusk the call of barking geckoes can be heard, and walks reveal the smaller creatures - the buck-spoor spider with its multi-entrance burrow or the ambush specialist antlion, to name but a few.